Canada’s Stock Exchanges

 Canadian Securities Exchange – CSE

-Additionally, there are Alternative Trading Systems and other Exchange recognized by the securities commissions in Canada.
-Many of these platforms are for the trading of options and/or futures but we will focus on the trading of equities.
+Additionally, there are Alternative Trading Systems and other exchanges recognized by the securities commissions in Canada.
+Many of these platforms are for the trading of options and/or futures, but we will focus on the trading of equities.

 Liquidnet Canada

-Liquidnet is a registered investment dealer with Investment Industry Regulatory Organization of Canada (“IIROC”).
-As well, it is regulated by IIROC as an Alternative Trading System.
-It provides trading in securities on the TSX and TSXV for Participants aka registered investment dealers and Access Persons.
-Access persons are those who is a subscriber to an ATS or a Quotation and Trade Reporting Systems (“QTRS”).
+Liquidnet is a registered investment dealer with the Investment Industry Regulatory Organization of Canada (“IIROC”).
+It is regulated by IIROC as an Alternative Trading System.
+It provides trading in securities on the TSX and TSXV for Participants (registered investment dealers) and Access Persons.
+Access Persons are those who subscribe to an ATS or a Quotation and Trade Reporting System (“QTRS”).
 Pre-trade information on order size, pricing, or on Participants and Access Persons is not available.

 Instinet Canada Cross (“ICX”)

 ICX provides trading to Participants in Canadian publicly traded companies.
-ICX provides two types of orders being VWAP cross and CBX Canada (continuous matching).
-Like Liquidnet it provides no pre-trade information on participants, order size and pricing.
+ICX provides two types of orders: VWAP cross and CBX Canada (continuous matching).
+Like Liquidnet, it provides no pre-trade information on participants, order size, or pricing.

 Tradelogiq Markets Inc. (“TMI”)

-TMI manages two ATS’ being Omega ATS and Lynx ATS.
-Both of them provide trading in TSX, TSXV and CSE securities.
-In addition, order price and volume information are available.
+TMI manages two ATSs: Omega ATS and Lynx ATS.
+Both provide trading in TSX, TSXV and CSE securities.
+Order price and volume information are available.

 TriAct Canada Marketplace

-Triact operates MATCH Now which is an ATS that provides trading of securities listed on TSX, TSXV, CSE and Neo.
-As with Liquidnet and Instinet there is no pre-trade information on Participants, order size or pricing.
+TriAct operates MATCH Now, an ATS that provides trading of securities listed on TSX, TSXV, CSE and CBOE Canada.
+As with Liquidnet and Instinet, there is no pre-trade information on Participants, order size, or pricing.

 Other Exchanges